v-atamanenko/deadspace-vita/README.md

 actually aiming using ![trigl]; you need to only *look* at the target, not aim with a weapon.

+Alternatively, with the configurator app, you can rebind Zero-G jump (as well as weapon rotation) to D-Pad Up, which will make this much more easier.

 ❓ **How to defeat the boss in Chapter 6?
 He runs towars me and kills in one or two hits, making it impossible to damage him.**<br>
 ❕ Use Stasis (aim with ![trigl] and press ![trian]) to incapacitate the boss.
-Then walk behind him (this is crucial since he takes little to no damage from the front) and aim and shoot at his limb joint to cut them.
+Then walk behind him (this is crucial since he takes little to no damage from the front) and aim and shoot at his limb joints to cut them.
 Line Gun is recommended as it deals more damage than Plasma Cutter.

 ❓ **Is PlayStation TV supported?**<br>
-❕ Yes, but you'd have to install [DSMotion][dsmotion] and [DS4Touch][ds4touch] to be able to navigate the menus (they don't support gamepad controls) and use accelerometer.
+❕ Yes, but you'd have to install [DS4Touch][ds4touch] to be able to navigate the menus (they don't support gamepad controls).
+Also, to use accelerometer actions like rotating the weapons or Zero-G jump, you can either install [DSMotion][dsmotion] and use the gamepad's built-int gyroscope, or rebind these actions to D-Pad Up in the configurator app.

 ❓ **Any other question?**<br>
 ❕ Check the following "Known Issues" section.
 If nothing there looks like the